Lesson 2 Health Matters!

 Talk It Out, Help Is Here 3

-When the sessions ____ the grandmothers are over,
+When the sessions with the grandmothers are ____

-And the program has been incredibly ____ right?
+And the ____ has been incredibly successful, right?

 That’s correct.
-In 2022, we ____ face-to-face counseling to about 90,000 patients in Zimbabwe.
+In 2022, we provided face-to-face counseling to ____ 90,000 patients in Zimbabwe.

 Our vision is for everyone ____ have a Friendship Bench within walking distance, and we are working hard to make it happen.

-____ has helped us reach even more people.
+This has helped us reach ____ more people.

 Talk It Out, Help Is Here 4